caterina-prior/PyCosmo_SimGadget/README.md

 * Python (3.9)
 * TeX Live

 On clusters, these can be loaded as modules.
-For example:
+For example, on the ETH Euler Cluster:

 ```bash
 module load stack/2024-06